IA/0136 - PERVASIVE WIRELESS SYSTEMS

 A good knowledge of Applied Electromagnetics topics, in particular those related to antennas, is required.
 Many of the topics of "radiofrequency Planar Circuits" are required as well.

 A knowledge of the fundamentals of "Design of Wireless Systems" is useful for a more effective understanding of the course topics.

 The main part of the course will be focused on the analysis and design of microwave RFId systems, in particular in the UHF band, covering all aspects of the system, from the radio ones, to those related to signals and modulation up to the circuital aspects.
 The choice to focus on a system, obviously very relevant for applications, is linked not only to professional aspects, but also to highlight how the technological and regulatory constraints on the one hand and the freedom of performance on the other orient, in cnnection with the economic requests, the design choices.
 Some aspects of the system will be discussed in a broader form, not limited to the RFId system (for example, the mixers) or will be generalized to further applications, such as Wireless Power Transfer.
 Since RFID tags often work in the presence of lossy materials, or close to the human body, these aspects naturally lead to the second part of the course, related to wearable antennas.
 For this topic, after an examination of the problems that the human body, and similar materials from the electromagnetic point of view, put on radio communications, some examples of use will be shown.
 Among these, the UWB communications, which are a state-of-the-art system for on-body communications, will be described in greater detail.

 There will be a balanced division between lectures and practical activities.
 Part of the lectures will be devoted to a general understanding of the topic, while the other will focus on the design equations for the subsystems described, in order to get a design, or at least a first-stage design.
-The other part will be more general.

 The practical activities will be based on the use of electromagnetic simulation softwares.